sffjunkie/astral/src/doc/index.rst

          * New Observer class to store a latitude, longitude & elevation
          * Geocoder functions return a LocationInfo instead of a Location
          * `elevation` in functions renamed to `altitude`.
-         * :mod:`astral.sun.local` return times in a specific timezone
+         * :mod:`astral.local` return times in a specific timezone
-         * :mod:`astral.sun.utc` returns times in the UTC timezone
+         * :mod:`astral.utc` returns times in the UTC timezone
 -------- -----------------------------------------------------------------------
 1.10.1   Keyword args are now passed to the geocoder class from Astral __init__
          in order to allow the Google Maps API key to be passed to the